vivi-ana/LiterAlura/README.md

 * DB_PASSWORD: It is the password associated with the username specified above.

 ## Features
-- Search and add a book by title
+- Search and add a book by title.
-- Display book and author details
+- Display book and author details.
-- Search for living authors by year
+- Search for living authors by year.
-- Search for books by language
+- Search for books by language.
+- Search author by name.
+- Top 10 most downloaded books.
+- Statistics like average number of downloads, maximum number of downloads, minimum number of downloads and number of records evaluated for calculating the statistics.